Diversion program

-A diversion program, also known as a pretrial diversion program or pretrial intervention program, in the criminal justice system is a form of pretrial sentencing that helps remedy the behavior leading to the arrest.
-Administered by the judicial or law enforcement systems, they often allow the offender to avoid conviction and include a rehabilitation program to prevent future criminal acts.
-Availability and the operation of such systems differ in different countries.
+A diversion program, also known as a pretrial diversion program or pretrial intervention program, in the criminal justice system is a form of pretrial sentencing that aims to remedy the behavior leading to the arrest.
+Administered by the judicial or law enforcement systems, they often allow the offender to avoid conviction and include a rehabilitation program intended to prevent future criminal acts.
+Availability and operations of such systems differ in different countries.

 Operation and functions

 A criminal justice diversion program deals mainly with first-time offenders, allowing them to avoid a criminal record by undertaking certain actions to benefit the offender, their victims, and the wider community.

 When a criminal offender joins a rehabilitation program to help remedy the behavior leading to the original arrest, it allows the offender to avoid conviction and, in some jurisdictions, avoid a criminal record.
 The programs are often run by a police department, court, district attorney's office, or outside agency.
 Problem-solving courts typically include a diversion component as part of their program.
 The purposes of diversion are generally thought to include relief to the courts, police department, and probation office, better outcomes compared to the direct involvement of the court system, and an opportunity for the offender to avoid prosecution by completing various requirements for the program.
 These requirements may include: